jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

 What is it?
 -----------

-This project demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence.
+The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence.

 * The client uses HTTP to interact with the service.
 It builds on the *tasks* quickstarts which provide simple Task management with secure login.